RSamaium/RPG-JS/docs/debugging/client.md

 ![devToolsExceptions](/assets/exceptions-options-devtools.png)

-Then we can go back with call stack and find a problem
+Then we can travel be in time with call stack and find a problem
 ![devToolsCallstack](/assets/callstack-devtools.png)